 The next longest cycle, Lomi-Approved mode, takes five to eight hours.
 This cycle is what they recommend when you are processing Lomi-approved bioplastics, compostable commercial goods, or compostable packaging.
 However, they recommend running this mode with 90% food waste and only 10% bioplastics or compostable goods/packaging, so you won’t be composting a lot of bioplastics or other compostables beyond your food waste at any given time.

 Finally, there is the longest mode, Grow mode.
-This cycle takes 16-20 hours to complete and runs at a much lower temperature than either of the other two cycles.
+This cycle takes 16-20 hours to complete and runs at a much lower temperature than the other two cycles.
 The lower temperature is to avoid killing off the beneficial bacteria that you add when you include a Lomi pod at the time of starting your cycle.

 There’s only one single button on the Lomi device, so to switch between modes, you have to long-press the button until it switches to the mode you desire.
 Its default position is Eco, so if you just quick-press the button, that’s the cycle you will be operating.

 While running, Lomi uses heat, aeration, and grinding/mixing to break down the waste in its compost bucket.
 If you have added a Lomi Pod, one of their proprietary additive tablets, you will also be including what they describe as “a proprietary blend of probiotics that improves the speed of degradation, the reduction of smell, and most importantly help to create the most healthy output to add to your gardens/lawn/planters.”

 The Lomi composter is made of recyclable plastic with metal interior parts.
 If you decide to dispose of your Lomi later, they plan to include it as part of their Pela 360 plan so that you can return it to the company rather than place it in a landfill.
 Presently, Lomi is manufactured in China but is shipped to customers from the Pela headquarters in Canada.